locnnil/workshop/docs/explanation/essentials/project-workshop-sdks.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Now, to make sure plugs can be installed and auto-connected,
-Workshop uses a set of rules called policies,
+|project_markup| uses a set of rules called policies,
 with each interface having its own.
 For example, the content interface plug can be installed and auto-connected
 based on its policy alone.